 If you’ve been charged with a criminal offense and there are doubts surrounding an important piece of evidence, it may be possible to get it excluded from the trial.
-A motion of suppress evidence is a request by a defendant that the judge omits certain evidence from the courtroom.
+A motion to suppress evidence is a request by a defendant that the judge omits certain evidence from the courtroom.

 The main issue is the admissibility of evidence obtained by law enforcement, rather than whether you are guilty or innocent.
 Evidence used in a criminal case needs to be directly related to the charges and lawfully gathered/handled.
 A criminal defense lawyer should understand how to suppress evidence if the defendant’s constitutional rights have been violated.